k2052/mastering_nooku/chapters/02_the-way-of-nooku.md

 E.g

-This also allows us to to create one model and use it on both frontend and admin, but have aliases that mak it map correctly.
+This also allows us to to create one model and use it on both frontend and admin, but have aliases that make it map correctly.
 E.g `KFactory::map('site::com.harbour.model.boats', 'admin::com.harbour.model.boats');`